google/honggfuzz/docs/USAGE.md

   * A POSIX compliant operating system (See the compatibility list for more) for static and ASAN code-coverage (SANCOV) modes
-  * GNU/Linux with modern kernel (e.g. v4.0) for hardware-based code coveragfe guided fuzzing
+  * GNU/Linux with modern kernel (e.g. v4.0) for hardware-based code coverage guided fuzzing

   * A corpus of input files.
 Honggfuzz expects a set of files to use and modify as input to the application you're fuzzing.
 How you get or create these files is up to you, but you might be interested in the following sources:
     * Image formats: Tavis Ormandy's [Image Testuite](http://code.google.com/p/imagetestsuite/) has been effective at finding vulnerabilities in various graphics libraries.